ExplicITConsulting/set-outlooksignatures.com/index.md

 <h2>Functionality meets <span style="color: limegreen">expertise</span></h2>

-<p>The optional <a href="/benefactorcircle">Benefactor Circle add-on</a> extends the free and open-source Set-OutlookSignatures with powerful enterprise features, prioritized support, and direct access to new capabilities.<p>
+<p>The optional <a href="/benefactorcircle"><span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle</span></a> add-on extends the free and open-source Set-OutlookSignatures with powerful enterprise features, prioritized support, and direct access to new capabilities.<p>

 <p>If desired, we’ll set up our solution together with you: Simple, tailored to your needs, and with sustainable knowledge transfer.<p>